Facebook

 Leave your garlic alone

 Many of us then make the mistake of adding the herb straight into our dish.
-But, numerous studies have found that you can get the most goodness out of your allicin by leaving the prepared garlic for ten minutes – so just as you would let a good wine breath, leave your garlic to rest before adding it to the pan.12
+But, numerous studies have found that you can get the most goodness out of your allicin by leaving the prepared garlic for ten minutes – so just as you would let a good wine breathe, leave your garlic to rest before adding it to the pan.12

 What happens when you cook your garlic?

 Another mistake we make is to cook our favourite herb.
 Many of garlic’s pharmacologically active compounds are heat sensitive-- independent of the preparation method.
-99% of allicin is lost during the frying process, and just 60 seconds in the microwave has been shown to completely block the herb’s anti-carcinogenic effects.
+99% of allicin is lost during the frying process, and just 60 seconds in the microwave has been shown to block the herb’s anti-carcinogenic effects completely.
 What’s more, although garlic’s contribution to our daily recommended intake of Vitamin C is modest at best (you would need to eat around 18-32 cloves of garlic to reach the NRV), it is worth noting that this potent antioxidant, like allicin, rapidly degrades in heat.
 Thus, if you want to avoid depleting garlic for (almost) all that it is worth, raw is best.12, 13, 14, 15, 16

 After-dinner mint